alejandronanez/data-funsies/README.md

 After this, I decided to introduce the Dynamic charts.
 There, I communicate 6 metrics that caught my attention:
 - The 5 Authors with most reviews
-- The 5 Authors with less reviews
+- The 5 Authors with fewer reviews
 - The 5 Authors with most earnings
-- The 5 Authors with less earnings (There are 3 authors that got 0 from their best sellers!)
+- The 5 Authors with fewer earnings (There are 3 authors that got 0 from their bestsellers!)
-- The 5 Authors with most best sellers
+- The 5 Authors with most bestsellers
-- The 5 Authors with less best sellers
+- The 5 Authors with fewer bestsellers

 I also created a table to help to communicate the data that's on the Charts, I think that people will appreciate this as well.